Our Therapeutic Areas

 Gilead is committed to advancing care for people around the world, by bringing forward medicines in areas of unmet medical need.
 We do this through internal research and development, as well as through collaborations with academic and industry partners.

 Since 1987, Gilead has delivered more than 25 innovative medicines, helping to improve treatment for people living with diseases such as HIV, viral hepatitis, cancer and other conditions.

-With the same tenacity, innovation and focus that drove our work in HIV, we delivered four curative treatments for chronic hepatitis C virus in less than four years.
-Today, more than 4 million people have received our therapies and we continue to reach more people around the world.
+With the same tenacity, innovation and focus that drove our work in HIV, we delivered four treatments for chronic hepatitis C virus in less than four years.
+Today, more than 4 million people have been prescribed our HCV medicines and we continue to reach more people around the world.
 We have also been on the front lines of transforming care for people with chronic hepatitis B virus for 20 years and are actively pursuing multiple pathways toward a possible cure.
 In 2021, through the acquisition of MYR GmbH, we built on our strength in this area.